Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Replicate conditions in training i.e., use all the kit you will be using and try your walking poles if you want to use them.

-It is important to pack so that you know where everything is.
-Separating kit into different packing cubes, or even plastic bags can really help with this.
-You can pack by item (eg socks and pants in one cube, tops in another etc) or by day, putting your entire outfit for that day together in one place.
-Taking an extra bag or cube to separate dirty kit is a great idea.
+You can pack by item (e.g., socks and pants in one cube, tops in another, waterproofs in another etc.) or by day, putting your entire outfit for that day together in one place.
+We recommend taking an extra bag or cube to separate the dirty kit from your fresh clothes, too.

 You will have two bags on the trip - your main bag and your back pack.